apache/echarts-doc/en/option/component/x-axis.md

 + `'top'`
 + `'bottom'`

 The first x axis in grid defaults to be on the bottom of the grid, and the second x axis is on the other side against the first x axis.
 Notice: Set `xAxis.axisLine.onZero` to `false` to activate this option.

 ## offset(number) = 0

 <ExampleUIControlNumber step="0.5" />

 Offset of x axis relative to default position.
 Useful when multiple x axis has same [position](~xAxis.position) value.
 Notice: Set `xAxis.axisLine.onZero` to `false` to activate this option.

 {{ use: axis-common(
     prefix = '#',
     componentType = 'xAxis',
     axisTypeDefault = "'category'",
+    hasSplitLineAndArea = true,
-    hasSplitLineAndArea = true
+    hasJitter = true
 ) }}

 {{ use: partial-z-zlevel(